rlankhorst/zip-recipes/src/README.md

 = 4.11 =
 Change the way visitor ratings are done.

+= 4.12 =
+Fixed post rendering for non-English sites and sites that use non-Lover package.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==